rimmugygr/Customer-Credit/README.md

 ## Some information about it
 This application is for store customer credits which menage data of customer, product and credit.
-Application each customer, credit and product treat as new Date structure of consumer credit:
+Application each customer, credit and product treat as new.
+Date structure of consumer credit:
-		Credit
+		- Credit
 		  - creditName (string, not null, not empty)
-		Product
+		- Product
 		  - productName (string, not null, not empty)
 		  - value (integer, 0 or larger)
-		Customer
+		- Customer
 		  - firstName (string, not null, not empty)
 		  - surname (string, not null, not empty)
 		  - pesel (string, not null, not empty)

 ## How to Run?
 ### Run using docker(preferred) by docker-compose